 Earning a Health Management Degree at Lindenwood University

-When you major in Health Management, you will complete the general education requirements, 51 semester hours of core requirements (listed below), and a 6-hour capstone cluster.
-The Health Management major also requires either the completion of the mathematics cluster or appropriate transfer credit for the general education mathematics requirement.
+When you major in Health Management, you will complete the general education requirements, 51 semester hours of core requirements (listed below), and a 6-hour capstone.
+The Health Management major also requires either the completion of mathematics or appropriate transfer credit for the general education mathematics requirement.
 Transfer credit must include a statistics course.
 Either college algebra or an approved quantitative methods for business course will complete the general education mathematics requirement.
 A total of 120 credit hours are required to graduate.

 What Can I Do With a Health Management Degree From Lindenwood University?

 A BS in Health Management will help you advance your career in healthcare at any number of healthcare facilities and prepare you for a job as a healthcare manager, administrator, consultant, or specialist.
 Health management is a field with many career paths.
 The Occupational Outlook Handbook at the Bureau of Labor Statistics is a great resource to help you decide which one to take.